melissatorgbi/text-to-speech/Readme.md

 ## 💻 Usage
 ### Gradio
-The gradio/ directory contains the main interactive project.
+The `gradio/` directory contains the main interactive project.
 Running the application scripts will launch a local web server with a UI for inputting text and listening to generated audio.
 For example:

 ```console
 uv run gradio/tts/type_tts.py
 ```

-More information on gradio [here](https://gradio.app/).
+More information on Gradio [here](https://gradio.app/).